 HP-UX only: Due to the constraints of the PA-RISC memory architecture, HP-UX does not allow a process to map a file into its address space multiple times.
-For this reason, each Berkeley DB environment may be opened only once by a process on HP-UX; that is, calls to DB_ENV->open() will fail if the specified Berkeley DB environment has been opened and not subsequently closed.
+For this reason, each Berkeley DB environment may be opened only once by a process on HP-UX; that is, calls to DbEnv::open() will fail if the specified Berkeley DB environment has been opened and not subsequently closed.

-DB_ENV->remove()
+DbEnv::remove()

 '''

-#include <db.h>
+#include <db_cxx.h>

 int

-DB_ENV->remove(DB_ENV dbenv, char db_home, u_int32_t flags);
+DbEnv::remove(const char db_home, u_int32_t flags);

 '''

-The DB_ENV->remove() method destroys a Berkeley DB environment if it is not currently in use.
+The DbEnv::remove() method destroys a Berkeley DB environment if it is not currently in use.
 The environment regions, including any backing files, are removed.
 Any log or database files and the environment directory are not removed.

-If there are processes that have called DB_ENV->open() without calling DB_ENV->close() (that is, there are processes currently using the environment), DB_ENV->remove() will fail without further action unless the DB_FORCE flag is set, in which case DB_ENV->remove() will attempt to remove the environment, regardless of any processes still using it.
+If there are processes that have called DbEnv::close() (that is, there are processes currently using the environment), DbEnv::remove() will fail without further action unless the DbEnv::remove() will attempt to remove the environment, regardless of any processes still using it.